exoplatform/exo-documentation/docs/Administration.rst

 The "Manage Templates" interface displays all templates that can be chosen by all space creators.

-All templates will be presented in a table with:
+All templates are presented in a table with:
 - Template Name
 - Template Description
 - Visibility status